OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 Some of the settings that are synced include:

-*   Apps you've installed from the Windows Store
+*   Apps you've installed from Microsoft Store
 *   Language preferences
 *   Ease of Access preferences
 *   Personalization settings such as your account picture, background, and mouse settings
-*   Settings for Windows Store apps
+*   Settings for Microsoft Store apps
 *   Spell checker dictionaries, input method editor (IME) dictionaries, and personal dictionaries
 *   Internet Explorer browser history, favorites, and websites you have open
 *   Saved app, website, mobile hotspot, and Wi-Fi network names and passwords